Homomorphic encryption and some black box attacks: Application of Theorem to homomorphic encryption

-We come to conclusion that homomorphic encryption of groups $\pgl_2(\bF_q)$ and $\sl_3(\bF_q)$ is no more secure than homomorphic encryption of the field $\bF_q$.
-As a consequence of Theorem \ref{th:bbfiekds}, homomorphic encryption of $\pgl_2(\bF_q)$ and $\sl_3(\bF_q)$ for $q = p^k$ does not survive a known plaintext attack when the prime $p >2$ is small.
+Items (c) and (d) in Theorem \ref{homomorphic-SL2} look as serious vulnerabilities of homomorphic encryptions of the groups $\sl_2(\bF_q)$.
+We conclude that homomorphic encryption of groups $\sl_2(\bF_q)$ is no more secure than homomorphic encryption of the field $\bF_q$.
+As a consequence of Theorem \ref{th:bbfields}, homomorphic encryption of $\sl_2(\bF_q), q = p^k,$ does not survive a known plaintext attack when the prime $p >2$ is small.

-One of the reasons why the groups $\pgl_2(\bF_q)$ and $\sl_3(\bF_q)$ happened to be vulnerable is that they have rich internal structure which allows us to build new black boxes and carry our sophisticated algebraic constructions.
-We believe that the same applies to all classical matrix groups:

-\begin{conjecture} Theorems\/ {\rm \ref{homomorphic-SL3}} and {\rm \ref{homomorphic-PSL2}} remains true if we replace groups $\sl_3(\bF_q)$ and $\pgl_2(\bF_q)$, $q$ odd, by any classical matrix group of dimension $n$ over $\bF_q$ -- with the only difference that algorithms which reduce an attack on encryption of a group to a similar attack on encryption of a field have complexity polynomial in $n\log q$. \end{conjecture}